jellyterra/jellyterra/README.md

 *   Productivity and automation tools

-I have mainly focused on learning hardware architecture and PL theory in recent years.<br/>
+I have mainly focused on learning hardware architecture and PL theory since 2023.

-My knowledge in these is still shallow.
-Any guidance would be greatly appreciated! **>:3**
+But my knowledge in these is still shallow.
+I CRAVE GUIDANCE! **:D**

 Life is short.
-Three twenty of years is not enough to do many things.<br/>
+Three twenty of years is not enough to do many things.
-I hope my life to be fulfilling and to achieve as many things as possible.
+I hope my life to be fulfilling and my visions about technologies and society to become true.

 ![](https://img.shields.io/badge/Fedora%20Linux-51A2DA.svg?style=for-the-badge&logo=Fedora&logoColor=white)
 ![](https://img.shields.io/badge/KDE%20Plasma-1C94EB.svg?style=for-the-badge&logo=KDE&logoColor=white)